element-hq/element-web/README.md

 To host your own copy of Element, the quickest bet is to use a pre-built released version of Element:

-1. Download the latest version from https://github.com/vector-im/riot-web/releases
+1. Download the latest version from https://github.com/vector-im/element-web/releases
 1. Untar the tarball on your web server
-1. Move (or symlink) the `riot-x.x.x` directory to an appropriate name
+1. Move (or symlink) the `element-x.x.x` directory to an appropriate name
 1. Configure the correct caching headers in your webserver (see below)
 1. If desired, copy `config.sample.json` to `config.json` and edit it as desired.
 See the [configuration docs](docs/config.md) for details.